Acupressure for tinnitus: get rid of the beeping in the ear

 Clear recommendation

-"Back pain and tinnitus are gone.
-Simply top! 👌"
+"Back pain and tinnitus have disappeared.
+Simply great! 👌"

 - Benjamin R.